tzgued/laravel-angular-skeleton/README.md

 ### 6 - Finally

-Now you can `ng serve ` in the `front ` folder and have you Front and API apps available To access your apps got to [http://localhost:WhateverPortYouSetUpInTheEnvFile](http://localhost:WhateverPortYouSetUpInTheEnvFile)
+Now you can `ng serve ` in the `front ` folder and have you Front and API apps available To access your apps got to [http://localhost:8080](http://localhost:8080) Of course change the port to mach what you used in the .env file